kelihansen/01-mobile-first/README.md

 - Ensure that images are responsive and do not exceed the size of the viewport.

-### Stretch Goal
+### Stretch Goals
 *As a user, I want a familiar experience when accessing the application on my tablet so that I can get the most out of the screen size.*
 - Set up an intermediate media query for tablet devices (choose the maximum width at your own discretion).

 *As a developer, I want to stay up to date with the latest in CSS features.*
-- Instead of using clearfix to make my article images stay within the article containers, I want to find and use the new CSS display property that does a similar thing.
+- Instead of using clearfix to make my article images stay within the article containers, I want to use the newer CSS display property that does a similar thing.

 *As a developer I want to use SMACCS to its fullest.*
 - Categorize your styles into state and theme files.